Your entry options and ATAR information

 The UOW Course Finder provides details of over 200 undergraduate degrees offered across our nine Australian campuses, including the ATAR and IB scores you need to gain a place in the degree, plus any other requirements for admission ie auditions or interviews.

 At UOW we have a number of bonus points programs that can see you have additional ATAR points added to your score, with Bonus programs offering points for doing well in HSC subjects that are relevant to the degree you’ve selected as a UAC preference, or if you attended a school in the Illawarra and surrounding areas, or if you’re from a regional district of NSW.
 All bonus ATAR points are calculated automatically, and you do not need to apply to be considered for additional points, it’s all done for you.

 If you’re interested in reading more about your eligibility to receive bonus ATAR receive, you’ll find information on our Points to UOW page.

 The UOW Early Admission program is for Year 12 students and can see you being accepted to UOW before you sit your final exams.
 Applications open on 1 August, but it's never to early to read up on this fanastic opportunity to secure your UOW place early.

 Alternative entry options & UOW College

 If your ATAR isn’t what you hoped, UOW College offers alternative entry options to students who do not meet the ATAR requirement for the UOW course they are interested in studying.
-Most UOW College programs guarantee entry to the first year of a UOW Bachelor degree program, on successful completion of the course.
-Some programs also provide one year of advanced standing in to the UOW course, seeing students entering UOW as second year students.
+Most UOW College programs guarantee entry to the first year of a UOW Bachelor degree program, on successful completion of the course, subject to meeting UOW entry requirements.
+Some programs also provide up to one year of credit for prior learning in the UOW course, seeing students entering UOW as second year students.